John Wesley Harding: Legacy

 Regardless of when this session actually occurred, the Band did accompany Dylan for at least one performance in the months following John Wesley Harding.
 After hearing of Woody Guthrie's passing (two weeks before John Wesley Harding's first session), Dylan contacted Harold Leventhal, Guthrie's longtime friend and manager, and extended an early acceptance to any invitation for any memorial show that might be planned.
 The memorial came on January 20, 1968, with a pair of shows at New York's Carnegie Hall.
 Sharing the bill with his folk contemporaries like Tom Paxton, Judy Collins, and Guthrie's son, Arlo, Dylan gave his first public performances in twenty months, backed by the Band (billed then as the Crackers).
 They played only three songs ("Grand Coulee Dam", "Dear Mrs. Roosevelt", and "I Ain't Got No Home"), and it would be another eighteen months before Dylan would again perform in concert.

 As 1967 came to a close, Dylan's lifestyle became more stable.
 His wife, Sara, had given birth to their daughter, Anna, earlier that summer.
 He had reconciled with his estranged parents.
 A long contract negotiation ended in a lucrative new deal, allowing Dylan to stay with Columbia Records.
 While the media would never lose interest, Dylan maintained a low enough profile that kept him out of the spotlight.

 After his appearance at Woody Guthrie's memorial concert, 1968 would see little, if any, musical activity from Bob Dylan.
 His songs continued to be a major presence, appearing on landmark albums by Jimi Hendrix, the Byrds, and the Band, but Dylan himself would not release or perform any additional music.
 There was very little songwriting activity, as well.
 "One day I was half-stepping, and the lights went out," Dylan would recall ten years later.
 "And since that point, I more or less had amnesia… It took me a long time to get to do consciously what I used to be able to do unconsciously."

-Around this time, there were also major changes in Dylan's private life: his father died from a heart attack, prompting Dylan to return to Hibbing to attend the funeral.
+Around this time, there were significant changes in Dylan's private life: his father died from a heart attack, prompting Dylan to return to Hibbing to attend the funeral.
 Shortly afterwards, on July 30, 1968, Sara gave birth to their third child, Samuel Isaac Abram.